|

 This graph shows that clients are allowed to access the COM ports in this pool Monday through Friday from 7:00AM until 6:00 PM. |

 or select a block by holding down the mouse and dragging.
-You can also
+Days and hours

 Click the OK button when you are done to close the Pool Properties